prometheus/proposals/proposals/0055-stale-series-compaction.md

 Purely because of the added complexity of proposal 2, we can start with proposal 1 and consider proposal 2 as a follow up in the future.

-### Defaults for stale series compaction thresholds
+### Default for stale series compaction threshold

-Once this feature is well tested, we can have some defaults for the thresholds and interval mentioned above and the user only needs to enable the feature.
+Once this feature is well tested, we can have some default for the threshold and the user only needs to enable the feature.

 ## Alternatives